 In the cooperative building, there is an endless variety of salt types, from ordinary to luxurious.

-Guérande salt is often seen in foods sold in regular supermarkets, such as buckwheat chips, which are very popular here.
+Salt from Guérande, although now a French speciality, is often found in ordinary foodstuffs sold in supermarkets, such as buckwheat chips, which are very popular here.
 You will also often find it in restaurant salt shakers, where the waiters do not forget (rightly) to proudly mention this fact.

 The town of Guérande itself is definitely worth a visit.
 The historical part is very well preserved and shows the prosperity coming from the salt.